machine-detonation/F7DAA0/README.md

-• I do consider myself Anti-Harrasment, however I am NOT a darkshipper. (darkships dni pLEASE y'all make me supr uncomfy)
+• I do considr myself Anti-Harrasment, howevr I am NOT a darkshipper. (darkships dni, please.)